DataDog/the-monitor/rds-mysql/monitoring_rds_mysql_performance_metrics.md

 As Baron Schwartz, co-author of *[High Performance MySQL][mysql-book],* often notes, a database needs four fundamental resources: CPU, memory, disk, and network.
 Any of these can become a performance bottleneck—for a look at how difference RDS instance types can be constrained by their available resources, check out [this 2013 talk][bottlenecks] by Amazon's Grant McAlister.

 Whenever your database instance experiences performance problems, you should check metrics pertaining to the four fundamental resources to look for bottlenecks.
-Though you cannot access the full suite of system-level metrics that are available for EC2, CloudWatch does make available metrics on all four of these resources.
+As of December 2015, RDS users have access to [enhanced monitoring][enhanced] functionality that exposes detailed system-level metrics for RDS instances, although those metrics are ingested into logs and require additional work for visualization and alerting.
+Even out of the box, however, CloudWatch does make available basic metrics, detailed below, on all four fundamental resources.
 For the most part, these metrics are most useful for [investigating (rather than detecting)][investigation] performance issues.

 <h4 class="anchor" id="disk-i/o-metrics">Disk I/O metrics</h4>